 Sheers focuses on the familial link between himself and his grandfather.
 He states that it ‘made me feel like a man’, while he ‘helped’ his grandfather.
 The idolization of his own grandfather as the ideal Welsh rural farmer, representing a principle of masculinity is something that Sheers enjoys partaking in.

 Interestingly, the act that is bringing these two men together is one routed in violence.
 Sheers and his grandfather are going through the process of ‘castrat[ing]’ the lambs.
 Man’s domination of nature is something Sheers explores elsewhere in his anthology – particularly in The Farrier.
 The running of a rural farm, a typically masculine role, is one that is intertwined with violence and domination of nature.

 Stanzas Two and Three

 The act of castration is presented as oddly sterile.
-The lexical choices Sheers makes, ‘hard’, ‘plastic’, ‘stretching’ all paint a picture which draws attention to the mechanical nature of what they’re doing.
-This is not a process which is romanticised by Sheers, the brutality of what they are doing is the focus within Late Spring.
+The lexical choices Sheers makes, ‘hard’, ‘plastic’, ‘stretching’ all paint a picture that draws attention to the mechanical nature of what they’re doing.
+This is not a process that is romanticized by Sheers, the brutality of what they are doing is the focus within Late Spring.